Jumpst3r/breaking-bad-eval-infra/README.md

     python ../run.py -a riscv64 -t gcc --toolchain-version 11.3.0 -f libsodium -c stable -o="-O2" --fw-dir ../src/frameworks -p ../config.json hmac-sha2
 ```

-## Docker Images
+## Compilers and their Versions

-Docker images exist for extra convenience.
-We provide docker images for LLVM versions 5-15.
-GCC toolchains are downloaded at runtime.
+GCC toolchains are downloaded at runtime, but LLVM needs to be available in the host system with the correct version.
+For our experiments, we built Docker images for LLVM versions 5-18.
 Follow the steps below to build a single image.

 ```bash
 git submodule update --init